postmannen/go-bill/fakt17/README.md

     Created README.md
 	Created the initiall bill page
 	Added the choose user html part
+17. Added bills table
+    Added new bill functionality to create bill page Added new line to bill listing
 ## TODO
 * Keep the number 0 in the deleted user row, incase the last user is deleted then a new used added will get that number
 * Change the user pages to 1 page with add modify and delete